nkawaller/notes/README.md

 ### Test

-From the root directory run all tests with:
+To run all tests from the root directory, utilize the following command.

 ```
 go test ./...